-2019 REAPPRAISAL
+2021 REAPPRAISAL

-Based on the defined market areas previously stated, the defined market areas for the 2019 reappraisal plan will cover Paris ISD and North Lamar ISD.
-This area encompasses the central and northern parts of Lamar County.
-The urban area is the city of Paris.
-The rural area is the northern half of Lamar County.
-It is bordered on the west by Fannin County, the eastern border is Red River County, the northern border is the Red River and the southern border is US Hwy 82 and Loop 286.
-The southwest part of the market area is hordered by Chisum ISD.
-The southeast part of the market is bordered by Prairiland ISD.
-It contains approximately 26,400 accounts.
+Based on the defined market areas previously stated for the 2021 reappraisal plan encompasses the 4 school districts in Lamar County.
+This area encompasses all of Lamar County.
+The urban areas are the cities of Paris, Reno, Blossom, Deport, and Roxton.
+It also contains the communities of Arthur City and Powderly.
+This area also includes all rural property in Lamar County.
+Lamar County is bordered on the west by Fannin County, the eastern border is Red River County, the northern border is the Red River and the southern border is Delta County.
+It contains 38,533 accounts.
 Inspections are done in the county for new improvements, permits, etc. Additionally, Lamar CAD appraisers will inspect approximately 1,500-2,000 real property accounts in the rest of the county due mainly to new improvements, agriculture applications and permit activity.

-LCAD appraisers will also be responsible for inspecting and maintaining all husiness personal property records, inspecting land designated for special use agricultural valuation, inspecting land where the property owner has applied for special agricultural valuation, and administering special inventory valuations.
+LCAD appraisers will also be responsible for inspecting and maintaining all business personal property records, inspecting land designated for special use agricultural valuation, inspecting land where the property owner has applied for special agricultural valuation, and administering special inventory valuations.

-The 2019 effort will be conducted from approximately August 1, 2018, to April 1, 2019.
-The remaining portion of the year, April 1 to July 15, 2019, will be reserved for property owner protests.
-Lamar County Appraisal District typically has about 350 to 500 property owner protests annually.
+The 2020 for 2021 effort will be conducted from approximately August 1, 2020, to April 1, 2021.
+The remaining portion of the year, April 1 to July 15, 2021, will be reserved for property owner protests.
+Lamar County Appraisal District typically has about 500 to 800 property owner protests annually.

-2020 REAPPRAISAL
+2022 REAPPRAISAL

-The defined market areas included in the 2020 reappraisal plan encompasses Chisum ISD, and Paris ISD.
-This area encompasses the southern part of Lamar County.
-The market areas are the City of Roxton and the City of Paris.
-This area is bordered on the north by North Lamar ISD and bordered to the west by Prairiland ISD.
-The southern houndary is the Sulphur River and Delta County.
-The western border is Fannin County.
-Chisum ISD is a rural school district and contains the City of Roxton.
-The City of Paris lies within Paris ISD and it's boundary is Loop 286.
-The other rural areas surround the city of Roxton on all sides and is surrounded by farm, pasture and ranch lands.
-This area contains approximately 11,500 accounts.
-Inspections are done in the County for new improvements, permits, etc. Additionally, LCAD appraisers will also inspect approximately 1,000-1,500 real property accounts in the rest of the county due mainly to new improvements, agriculture applications and permit activity.
+Based on the defined market areas previously stated for the 2022 reappraisal plan encompasses the 4 school districts in Lamar County.
+This area encompasses all of Lamar County.
+The urban areas are the cities of Paris, Reno, Blossom, Deport, and Roxton.
+It also contains the communities of Arthur City and Powderly.
+This area also includes all rural property in Lamar County.
+Lamar County is bordered on the west by Fannin County, the eastern border is Red River County, the northern border is the Red River and the southern border is Delta County.
+It contains 38,533 accounts.
+Inspections are done in the county for new improvements, permits, etc. Additionally, Lamar CAD appraisers will inspect approximately 1,500-2,000 real property accounts in the rest of the county due mainly to new improvements, agriculture applications and permit activity.

-LCAD appraisers are also responsible for inspecting and maintaining all business personal property records, inspecting land designated for special use agricultural valuation, inspecting land where the property owner has applied for special agricultural valuation, and administering special inventory valuation.
+LCAD appraisers will also be responsible for inspecting and maintaining all business personal property records, inspecting land designated for special use agricultural valuation, inspecting land where the property owner has applied for special agricultural valuation, and administering special inventory valuations.

-The 2020 effort will be conducted from approximately October 15, 2019 to April 1, 2020.
-The remaining portion of the year, April 1 to July 15, 2020 will be reserved for property owner protests.
-Lamar CAD typically has about 350 to 400 property owner protests annually.
+The 2021 for 2022 effort will be conducted from approximately August 1, 2021, to April 1, 2022.
+The remaining portion of the year, April 1 to July 15, 2022, will be reserved for property owner protests.
+Lamar County Appraisal District typically has about 500 to 800 property owner protests annually.